 A few weeks ago I attended a presentation at the KaizenConf by Jeremy Miller and Chad Myers in which they showed their “opinionated” approach to MS MVC.
 One of the things that caught my attention was the fluent interface they had created for HTML generation.
 So I went home and started working on this for my own application.

-I have put my work in progress here: MvcFluentHtml.
+I have put my work in progress here:

 Incidentally, since I started working on MvcFluentHtml, Chad and Jeremy have put out some bits of their code as opinionatedmvc.
 And Karl Seguin, who also saw their presentation, has created some fluent HTML stuff which he shows in this blog post.